Uí Fhearghaíll (O’Farrell)

 Irish surnames are among the oldest in the Western world.
 The earliest fixed surname in the Western world is Ó Cleirigh, which can also be spelled O'Cleary.
 It dates back to 916 AD, making it over 1,100 years old.
 Farrell came into existence in 1014 with the death of Fhearghaíll (Farrell), the clan chieftain, at the Battle of Clontarf.

 The clan was then called the Conmaicne.
 They took their name from a mythical ancestor known as Conmac.
 Conmac was, in turn, said to be descended from Fergus mac Roich and Queen Méibh (Maeve) of Connacht.
 The word Conmacne means "progeny of Conmac."
 The clan soon took the name Fhearghaíll (Farrell) to honor the slain chieftain.
-Today, the name of County Longford comes from the Clan name, the County's full Gaelic name being Longphuirt Uí Fhearghaíll, "O'Farrell's fortress."

 There are two branches to the Conmaicne: